Shared Parental Leave

-- Give the required notification and declarations including a declaration from the mother/primary adopter that they are eligible for SPL, and consents to the partner’s application for SPL (and vice versa).
+- Give the required notification and declarations including a declaration from the birth parent/primary adopter that they are eligible for SPL, and consents to the partner’s application for SPL (and vice versa).

 If you are the secondary carer, you must:

-- Have continuous employment for 26 weeks by the end of the 15th week before the baby is due (or by the date s/he is matched with a child for adoption).
+- Have continuous employment for 26 weeks by the end of the 15th week before the baby is due (or by the date they are matched with a child for adoption).

-- Still be working for us right up to when s/he takes SPL.
+- Still be working for us right up to when they takes SPL.

 - Share the primary responsibility for the child’s care.

-- The mother/primary adopter of the child must have worked for at least 26 weeks in the 66 weeks before the baby is due, and earn at least £30 week, and they must be entitled to maternity/adoption leave, SMP/SAP or Maternity Allowance.
-If entitled to maternity /adoption leave, s/he must have curtailed it or returned to work.
-If s/he is not entitled to maternity/adoption leave, s/he must have ended their entitlement to SMP/SAP pay or Maternity Allowance.
+- The birth parent/primary adopter of the child must have worked for at least 26 weeks in the 66 weeks before the baby is due, and earn at least £30 week, and they must be entitled to maternity/adoption leave, SMP/SAP or Maternity Allowance.
+If entitled to maternity /adoption leave, they must have curtailed it or returned to work.
+If they are not entitled to maternity/adoption leave, they must have ended their entitlement to SMP/SAP pay or Maternity Allowance.

 - Provide the required notification and declarations.
 This will include:

-- A declaration signed by the secondary carer and by the mother/primary adopter, stating that s/he is eligible for SPL and how many weeks s/he intends to take.
+- A declaration signed by the secondary carer and by the birth parent/primary adopter, stating that they are eligible for SPL and how many weeks they intend to take.

-- A booking notice, which will set out the dates and patterns of leave s/he proposes.
+- A booking notice, which will set out the dates and patterns of leave they propose.

 Your signed declaration of eligibility is sufficient as evidence – we do not need to check this with the other parent’s employer.